-In this post, we are going to talk about one of our favourite pre-workout supplements – Transparent Labs BULK Pre-workout.
+In this post, we are going to talk about one of our favorite pre-workout supplements – Transparent Labs BULK Pre-workout.
 However, before we delve in, it’s worth bearing in mind that pre-workout supplements are available in abundance with many making claims that are promising.

 The problem lies in finding one that does what it claims to do.